-Arthur Charles Vance was born near the village of Orient in southwestern Iowa on March 4, 1891, the fifth child of Sarah Elizabeth Ritchey and Albert Theophilus Vance, a farmer.
-While Arthur was still a child the family moved to a farm in Pleasant Hill Township in Nebraska, near the Kansas state line.
-The youngster attended Hardy High School but made his baseball reputation by pitching for a semipro club in nearby Hastings.
-He married Edythe Carmony, daughter of Martha and Thomas Carmony, a railroad employee in Hastings.
-(The date of their marriage is uncertain.)
+Arthur Charles Vance,1 who spent the second half of the 1934 season with the St. Louis Cardinals after a Hall of Fame career with the Brooklyn Robins/Dodgers, was born near the village of Orient in Adair County, in southwestern Iowa, on March 4, 1891, the fifth child of Sarah Elizabeth (Ritchey) and Albert Theophilus Vance, a farmer.
+While Arthur was still a small child the family moved to a farm in Pleasant Hill Township in Webster County, Nebraska, near the Kansas state line.
+The youngster attended Hardy High School, but made his baseball reputation by pitching for a semipro club in nearby Hastings.
+He married Edythe Carmony, daughter of Thomas Carmony, a railroad employee in Hastings, and his wife, Martha.
 The newlyweds established their home in Hastings and maintained a residence there until 1925.
-Their son, Bob, was born there in 1918 and a daughter, Dorothy, came along a few years later.
-(Her birth date is uncertain, but it must have been around 1922, because she was 23 years old in 1945.)
+Their son, Bob, was born there in 1918 and a daughter came along a few years later.

-The fireballing right-hander, who stood 6-foot-2 and weighed 200 pounds, broke into professional baseball in 1912 at the age of 21 with the York Prohibitionists in the Class D Nebraska State League.
+The fireballing right-hander, who stood 6-feet-2 and weighed 200 pounds, broke into professional baseball in 1912 at the age of 21 with the York Prohibitionists in the Class D Nebraska State League.
 For a few years he advanced up the minor-league ladder.
-In 1914 he split the season between the Nebraska State League and St. Joseph of the Class A Western League, winning 26 games.
+In 1914 he split the season between the Nebraska State League and St. Joseph, Missouri, of the Class A Western League, winning 26 games.
 But he strained his arm by pitching four games in six days.
-After that his arm usually gave out soon after the season began, and he moved on to another team.
+After that his arm usually gave out soon after the season began and he moved on to another team.
 “Something went wrong with my right arm,” he said.
-“I no longer could throw hard, and it hurt like the dickens every time I threw.”
-In the spring of 1915 his contract was purchased by the Pittsburgh Pirates.
+“I no longer could throw hard, and it hurt like the dickens every time I threw.”2 In the spring of 1915 his contract was purchased by the Pittsburgh Pirates.
 He lost his major-league debut on April 16 and was promptly dealt to the New York Yankees, where he lost all of his three decisions.
 The Dazzler had failed to dazzle big-league hitters.
-The Yanks sent him back to St. Joe.
-In 1916 he was promoted to the American Association, but developed arm trouble and bounced back and forth between Class A and Double-A clubs for the next several years.
-The Yankees gave him medical treatment and sent him to various minor-league clubs on option over the next several years.
-The Yankees gave him another major-league trial in 1918, but he failed miserably (with an ERA of 15.43 in two games.)
+The Yankees sent him back to St. Joseph.
+In 1916 he was promoted to Columbus, Ohio, of the Double-A American Association, but he developed arm trouble and bounced back and forth between A and Double-A clubs for the next several years.
+The Yankees gave Vance medical treatment and sent him to various minor-league clubs on option over the next several years.
+The Yankees gave him another major-league trial in 1918, but he failed miserably (with an ERA of 15.43 in two games).
 After two years in Memphis, Rochester, and Sacramento, the sore-armed hurler found himself in New Orleans in 1920.

 One of Vance’s teammates in New Orleans was a highly regarded young catcher named Hank DeBerry.
 The Brooklyn Robins were in need of a catcher and attempted to recruit DeBerry.
-Frank Graham wrote about the signing of DeBerry and Vance.
-Charley Ebbets, president and principal owner of the Robins, sent Larry Sutton, his top scout, to New Orleans to inquire about acquiring DeBerry.
-Sutton replied that DeBerry looked like a good prospect and could be had for a fair price, but there was a catch to it.
+Frank Graham6 wrote about the signing of DeBerry and Vance.
+Charley Ebbets, president and principal owner of the Robins sent Larry Sutton, his top scout, to New Orleans to inquire about acquiring DeBerry.
+Sutton replied that DeBerry looked like a good prospect, and he could be had for a fair price, but there was a catch to it.
 The Pelicans wanted them to take a pitcher, too.
-When he found out that the pitcher in question was Vance, Ebbetts rebelled.
+When he found out that the pitcher in question was Vance, Ebbets rebelled.
 “Oh, no,” he said.
 “I could have drafted him long ago if I wanted him.
 You go back and tell them if we have to take Vance the deal is off.”

 Soon Sutton called his boss back.
 “They say, no Vance, no DeBerry.”

-According to Frank Graham, that is how Dazzy Vance at the age of 31, after ten years and 133 wins in the minor leagues, finally made it to the majors to stay.
+According to Graham that is how Dazzy Vance at the age of 31, after ten years in the minors and 133 minor-league wins, finally made it to the majors to stay.
 At an age when some pitchers are beginning to slow down, the Dazzler was just getting started on the road to the Hall of Fame.
-Vance made an impressive showing during spring training and won a spot in the starting rotation.
-He made his 1922 debut on April 13, pitching a complete game to batterymate Hank DeBerry, but losing to the New York Giants, 5-4.
-He achieved his first major-league victory on April 26 at Braves Field, defeating Boston’s spitballer Dana Fillingim 10-1.
-Vance pitched a complete game, allowing seven hits, walking five, and striking out four.
+Vance made an impressive showing during the Robins’ spring training and won a spot in the starting rotation.
+He made his 1922 debut on April 13, pitching a complete game to batterymate DeBerry but losing to the New York Giants, 4-3.
+He achieved his first major-league victory on April 26 at Braves Field, defeating Boston’s spitballer Dana Fillingim, 10-1.
+Daz pitched a complete game, allowing seven hits, walking five, and striking out four.
 He helped his own cause by collecting three hits at the plate, including a double, and driving in two runs.
 Vance hurled a league-leading five shutouts that year.
-He won 18 games in each of his first two seasons in Brooklyn and led the National League in strikeouts both years, starting a string of seven straight strikeout championships.
+He won 18 games in each of his first two seasons in Brooklyn and led the NL in strikeouts both years, starting a string of seven straight strikeout championships.
 Although Vance is remembered primarily as a fastball pitcher, he also had a devastating curve, with which he finished off many batters.
 Kavanagh and Macht wrote: “Dazzy’s pitching style was simple.
 He reared back, kicked his left foot high and catapulted the ball overhand.
 It exploded past the batter or swerved away.
-Although his speed excited the fans, it was his control of the curve that delighted his manager.”
+Although his speed excited the fans, it was his control of the curve that delighted his manager.”7

-Vance had his best season in 1924.
+Dazzy had his best season in 1924.
 He won the mythical Triple Crown Award for pitchers by leading the league in wins (28), ERA (2.16), and strikeouts (262).
 At one stretch he won 15 straight games.
-He also led the circuit with 30 complete games en route to winning the league’s Most Valuable Player Award, the only National League pitcher to cop that trophy until Carl Hubbell did it in 1933.
+He also led the circuit with 30 complete games en route to winning the league’s Most Valuable Player Award, the only NL pitcher to cop that trophy until Carl Hubbell did it in 1933.
 Instead of awarding a trophy for the MVP Award, the National League presented Vance with $1,000 in gold coins.
-Vance set a league record for strikeouts in a nine-inning game, by fanning 15 Chicago Cubs on August 23.
+Vance set a league record for strikeouts in a nine-inning game by fanning 15 Chicago Cubs on August 23.
 One month later he came back against the Cubs and struck out the side on nine pitches.
-Vance and Burleigh Grimes became the only teammates to rank one-two in strikeouts in the NL between 1905 (Mathewson and Ames) and 1960 (Drysdale and Koufax.)
-In 1925 Vance struck out 17 Cubs in a ten-inning game.
+Vance and Burleigh Grimes became the only teammates to rank one-two in strikeouts in the NL between 1905 (Mathewson and Ames) and 1960 (Drysdale and Koufax).
+On July 20, 1925, Vance struck out 17 St. Louis Cardinals in a ten-inning game.

 By the mid-1920s the Brooklyn club was being referred to less as the Robins and more as the Dodgers.
 One contingent of the team was being called the Daffiness Boys.
-In 1926 that nickname was firmly established by the famous three men on third base misadventure.
+During the first game of a doubleheader on August 15, 1926, against the Boston Braves that nickname was firmly established by the famous three men on third base misadventure.
 Although he was not to blame for the incident, Vance was right in the middle of the mixup.
-He was on second base and Chick Fewster was on first when Babe Herman hit a long drive to the outfield.
-As the Babe rounded second, the third-base coach yelled at him to go back as Fewster had not yet reached third.
+He was on second base and Chick Fewster was on first when rookie first baseman Babe Herman hit a long drive to the outfield.
+As the Babe rounded second, the third base coach yelled at him to go back as Fewster had not yet reached passed third.
 Vance had already rounded third and was heading for home, but he thought the coach was yelling at him and headed back to third.
 About this time Fewster reached third, and Herman ignored instructions and also chugged into the bag.
 To the everlasting hilarity of baseball fans, the Dodgers had three men on third base at the same time.
 (The third baseman tagged Fewster and Herman for two outs, but Vance was ruled safe because by arriving first he had a legitimate claim to the base.)
 Herman had doubled into a double play.

 Babe Herman had a reputation as the daffiest of the Daffiness Boys, but Dazzy Vance was undoubtedly their leader.
-He even had a title – president of the “4 for 0 Club,” so named for their penchant of getting no hits in four at bats.
-According to Frank Graham, Vance carried the farce to the extent of drawing up bylaws for the club, including “Raise all the hell you want but don’t get caught.”
+He even had a title – president of the “4 for 0 Club,” so named for their penchant of getting no hits in four at-bats.
+According to Graham, Vance carried the farce to the extent of drawing up bylaws for the club, including “Raise all the hell you want but don’t get caught.”
 Pitcher Jesse Petty violated that rule.
-He got caught by manager Wilbert Robinson coming into the hotel after a late night party.
+He got caught by manager Wilbert Robinson coming into the hotel after a late-night party.
 Robbie fined him.
 Worse yet, Vance expelled him from the club.
 When Petty asked teammates to intercede for him, they refused.
 Jesse took his woes to baseball writer Joe Gordon.
 The scribe composed a letter of apology pleading for the hurler’s reinstatement.
 Petty copied the letter, signed it, and left it in Vance’s mailbox.
 That night Jesse was summoned to Vance’s room for a hearing.